 In addition to completing a certain percentage of their coursework, students must also be progressing through their educational program within a set time frame.
 A student’s maximum time frame is determined by the number of credits required for completion of their degree goal multiplied by 150 percent.

-Multiple DegreesOnce a student completes one degree at Kaua`i CC, the student may not be eligible for financial aid OR may have limited financial aid eligibility.
-Students must see an academic counselor to determine how many credits from the previous degree apply to the second degree and submit a Second Degree Review Form to the Financial Aid Office.
+Multiple DegreesOnce a student completes one degree at Kaua`i CC, the student may continue receiving financial aid for a second degree.
+Students must see an academic counselor to determine how many credits from the previous degree apply to the second degree and submit a Financial Aid Timeframe Review Form to the Financial Aid Office.
 The form will inform the Financial Aid Office of how many credits the student needs to graduate with the second degree.
 In certain cases, if a student has not exceeded the maximum time frame as allowed by federal guidelines, professional judgment may be used to allow the student to receive aid towards subsequent certificates or degrees.

 Grades & Dropped Courses